PriyamvadaAwasthi/PriyamvadaAwasthi/README.md

 Hi 👋

 I am Priyamvada,a highly dedicated and self motivated software professional looking for a job in the field of Python/Django developer.
 Currently working as a Business Analyst with a reputed MNC in Melbourne.
-Looking to make a place in the field of Full Stack Web development.
+Looking to work in the field of Full Stack Web development.
 Very passionate and eager to learn.
 Always try to contribute 100% to the projects on which I am working.

 📫 Reach me out!